 Embark on a soul-stirring journey through Nepal’s Langtang region, where alpine lakes shimmer beneath towering peaks and ancient traditions come alive in remote mountain villages.
-The Gosaikunda Trek is more than just a hike—it’s a cultural and spiritual adventure into the high Himalayas.
+The Gosaikunda Lake Trek is more than just a hike—it’s a cultural and spiritual adventure into the high Himalayas.

 Your journey begins with a scenic drive from Kathmandu to Dhunche, winding through picturesque valleys and foothills.
 From there, the trail leads you through enchanting rhododendron and pine forests, peaceful Tamang settlements, and rugged, high-altitude landscapes.
 Along the way, you’ll be treated to sweeping views of majestic peaks like Langtang Lirung (7,234m) and Ganesh Himal (7,422m).